This page about apple cider vinegar for gout was last reviewed, or updated, on 30 January 2018.

 And it's hard to believe that the alleviation, and even end of gout attacks (after a lengthy period without one) in some testimonials is just a coincidence.
 But of course, other gout sufferers (a minority it seems) say it hasn't worked for them.

-Frankly, at first glance, we are on the side of the experts.
+Frankly, at first glance, I am on the side of the experts.
 When you examine the nutrients in Apple Cider vinegar (ACV) it's difficult to understand why you should take apple cider vinegar for gout.
 There are not many, and even its potassium amounts are not that much.
-The potassium amount in ACV is just 11 mg per tablespoon (or 22mg per two tablespoons, the amount many of its devotees take) and that's its most abundant nutrient.
+The potassium amount in ACV is just 11 mg per tablespoon (or 22 mg per two tablespoons, the amount many of its devotees take) and that's its most abundant nutrient.

 You can get much more potassium from many other foods, for example from Nu-Salt, or Lo-Salt, or from other salt substitute products which are mainly potassium chloride.
 In ACV there are small amounts of other minerals such as calcium and magnesium and tiny amounts of some others.
 There's no fibre, no vitamins, no protein and no beneficial fats.
 Any positive enzymes in ACV would, experts have said, be destroyed in the acidic condition of the stomach.